Competition arrives in Myanmar’s restructured telecom sector: what next?

 - There was a particularly strong surge in 2012;

-- Fixed-line subscriber numbers have been growing erratically (published figures have been revised downwards); overall penetration remained low;
+- Fixed-line subscriber numbers have been growing erratically (published figures have been revised downwards); overall penetration remains low;

-- Although broadband services were small in number, one positive aspect has been the progressive introduction of a variety of platforms, including mobile broadband and WiMAX services;
+- Fixed broadband services were small in number, one positive being the progressive introduction of a variety of platforms, including mobile broadband and WiMAX services;

-- On the regulatory front 2012 has seen the announcement of a major move to liberalise the market and this process was continuing in 2013;
+- On the regulatory front 2012 saw a major move to liberalise the market and this process has continued through 2013 and into 2014;

-- The initial round of proposed reforms saw two new operating licences issued in June 2013, allowing international companies to enter the market and to offer telecom services;
+- The initial round of proposed reforms saw two new operating licences issued in June 2013, for the first time allowing international companies to enter the market and to offer telecom services;

 - The earlier call for expressions of interest had seen an overwhelming response from foreign telecom operators interested in entering the Myanmar market;

-Note: Reporting on the Myanmar telecom market continues to rely on estimated figures as official information is either not available or has been found to be contradictory.
+Note: Reporting on the Myanmar telecom market continues to rely to a large extent on estimated figures as official information is either not available or has been found to be contradictory.